-Conservative Treatment Methods are also Recommended by Your Doctor for Recovery after Your Surgery
+Conservative Treatment Methods Will Very Likely Be Recommended by Your Doctor for Recovery after Your Surgery

 Remember that surgery isn't the end of your journey, it's just the beginning of a new chapter.
 Your rehabilitation efforts will have an important impact on how soon you can return to living and enjoying your normal daily life.

 Your rate of recovery after the surgery will depend on how dedicated you are to the conservative treatment method recommended by your doctor, the type of procedure that you had and your efforts in physical therapy.

 No two rehabilitation plans are alike - Generally speaking the less invasive your

 surgery is, the quicker your road to recovery will be.

 - Usually conservative treatment methods are all that's needed to treat calcific tendonitis, surgery is only ever used if long-term conservative treatment methods don't work or if you're suffering from a chronic case of calcific tendonitis.
 Conservative treatment options for calcific tendonitis typically includes rest, icing of the injury, avoiding activities that cause or worsen the pain that you're feeling, and anti-inflammatory over-the-counter medication (reference: 1, 2).